Chief Executive Officer

-Muir has been interviewed by Gerri Willis of CNN and by Bloomberg Radio.
-He has also been published and quoted in numerous publications including Business Week and The Scotsman Guide, a prestigious magazine for the banking, mortgage, and investor industries.
-Douglas was the host of The Doug and Eric Show on ABC, “Exposing the Hidden Truths about the Three Credit Bureaus and the Banking and Finance System”.
+Muir has been interviewed by Gerri Willis of CNN and Bloomberg Radio.
+He has also been published and quoted in numerous publications, including Business Week and The Scotsman Guide, a prestigious magazine for the banking, mortgage, and investor industries.
+Douglas was the host of The Doug and Eric Show on ABC, “Exposing the Hidden Truths about the Three Credit Bureaus and the Banking and Finance System.”

 He was featured in Kaihan Krippendorff’s business tactics book, Hide a Dagger Behind a Smile, which described how Muir infiltrated the insurance industry and locked out his competition.